curthenrichs/curthenrichs.github.io/static/media/EmbeddedProject.b1f58c15.md

 SOC to develop against.
 Our implementation was interrupt based.
 Specifically we built an interrupt callback scheme to handle the protocol.

+I programmed the ISR-based networking protocol, one teammate handled user input / control, and the third teammate focused on testing and external documentation.

 ## Embedded Systems IV - Term Project
 For this project, we were tasked with developing the firmware for a treadmill.
 This system tracks the heart rate of the user in order to adjust treadmill warnings and motor speed based on a set of fitness profiles.
 The user interacts with the device through capacitive touch buttons and a LCD character display.

+This was an individual project.

 ## Embedded Systems III - Term Project
 This was a rather fun project where we had to develop a system that tracked the